kchung/mapkitjs-token/README.md

 ### Examples

-Generate a token with the default expiration (1 hour) and verify the token works:
+Generate a token with the default expiration (1 year) and verify the token works:

 ```
 $ npx mapkitjs-token --kid ABC123DEFG --iss DEF123GHIJ --key ./secret.p8